mgagcode/tmi_scripts/docs/source/tmistation_demo.rst

 * run this pull command to check for updates to **tmistation**

-* Run **tmistation** container - it doesn't matter which directory you are in
+* Run **tmistation** container

+  * it doesn't matter which directory you are in
+  * replace '192.168.1.10' with the IP address of computer you are running this on

+    * do not use '127.0.0.1' or 'localhost'

 ::

-    docker run -ti -p 6800:6800 mgagcode/tmistation
+    docker run -e TMI_SERVERIP=192.168.1.10 -p 6800:6800 mgagcode/tmistation

   * Open Google Chrome to